Does it make sense to upgrade to Cloud Hosting?

 - Better performance – Cloud hosting can deliver better performance as it involves the use of multiple servers working as one to provide the resources needed by a site.
 There’s resource pooling involved to make sure that more resources are directed to where there is more need for them.
 Cloud hosts also typically implement load balancing across several servers to make sure that enough resources are provided to where and when they are needed.

 - Scalability and flexibility – The main reason people go for the cloud is for enhanced tech flexibility.
 That is why leading service providers make it within their priority to streamline their cloud server hosting scaling process as much as possible, as to allow clients to respond to varying demand on-the-go.

 - Rapid deployment – Cloud hosting makes it possible to quickly migrate sites.
 There are cloud companies that enable rapid deployment with their “one-click” setups for installing software.

 - Backup and disaster recovery – With cloud hosting, disaster recovery is unlikely going to be difficult as data backups are automatically generated.
 The redundant data storage guarantees that the possibility of losing your data is remote.

 - Lower costs – Compared to maintaining your own physical servers, cloud hosting is indeed generally a cheaper option.
 However, this is not always true when compared to other types of third-party hosting.
-Cloud hosting can be more expensive than shared hosting and even dedicated servers and virtual private servers.
+Cloud hosting can be more expensive than shared web hosting and even dedicated servers and virtual private servers.

-Disadvantages of Cloud Hosting
+Disadvantages of cloud hosting